tommyip/tabled/docs/api_documentation.rst

 All modules
 -----------
 Here contains the documentation for all objects and functions in tableD.
-Some are only intended for internel use, but there is nothing stopping you from repurposing them.
+Most are only intended for internel use, but there is nothing stopping you from repurposing them.